-My (apparently somewhat controversial) philosophy about taking care of horses is that we should do things for them that are necessary and helpful, and avoid things that are not necessary, or even harmful.
-I think that we should give them liberal doses of time and attention (it’s good for horse AND human), but that people shouldn’t waste time and money on medical treatments that haven’t been shown to do anything.
-I believe that, to the extent possible, we should choose treatments for our horses based on what has been proven to be true, and not just on what we think is true.
+My (apparently somewhat controversial) philosophy about taking care of horses is that we should do things for them that are necessary and helpful, and avoid things that are not necessary: especially those things that are harmful.
+I think that we should give horses liberal doses of time and attention (it’s good for horse AND human), but that doesn’t include wasting time and money on medical treatments that haven’t been shown to do anything.
+I believe that, to the extent possible, we should choose treatments for our horses based on what has been proven to be true, and not just on what we think or hope is true.
 And I also believe that people selling things to other people have an ethical obligation to provide objective proof that what they say is true, is true.

 So, when I write about the numerous implausible treatments, supplements, etc. that are out there for horse owners – some of which go well beyond the implausible, to the ridiculous – I often get (sometimes quite heated) responses from people who tell me that I should keep an “open mind” about them.
 “After all,” the responses go, “We don’t know everything,” the implication being that since we don’t know everything, what they’re saying could possibly be true.

 ASIDE: Actually, you’d think that when I say, “You know, there’s no much evidence for [you fill in the blank]” that people would say, “Thank you.”
 And, in fact, many do.
 And, if something lacked evidence, you’d think they might say, “That’s a good point, we need to go about getting good evidence.”
-Of course, the latter rarely happens when I bring up a lack of evidence, instead, all sorts of experiences, anecdotes, etc., get mentioned.
+Instead, when the lack of evidence for a practice gets mentioned, people usually mention all sorts of experiences and anecdotes.
 Those are fine, but they’re not strong evidence for lots of reasons (CLICK HERE to read about some of them).
 Anecdotes don’t mean that it’s impossible that a treatment worked, of course, but science asks for more.
-I just don’t think that medical treatments should be sold with the same approach as face cream or hand spot remover.
+I just don’t think that medical treatments should be sold using the same approach as is used for face cream or hand spot remover.

 Anyway, the “You should keep an open mind” criticism strikes me as kind of funny, because I generally think of myself as being pretty extraordinarily open to new ideas.
 For example, my wife once suggested that I go with her to a yoga class – I did, and loved it.
 I once saw congee on a menu at a hotel.
 I had never heard of it, (it’s a very typical meal in China and other Asian countries), I therefore had to try it, loved it, and now I make it at home (CLICK HERE for the recipe – it’s so easy.
 BTW, I usually substitute no fat, low sodium, chicken broth for water, throw in some chunks of ginger root as it’s cooking, and serve it with sides of shredded chicken, green onions, and dry roasted peanuts).
 I am very open to trying new things: especially when they are delicious.